xcat2/xcat-core/docs/source/advanced/pdu/crpdu.rst

 Configure PDUs
 --------------

-After pre-defined PDUs, user can use **pdudisocver --range ip_range --setup** to configure the PDUs, it covers following commands:
+After pre-defining PDUs, user can use **pdudisocver --range ip_range --setup** to configure the PDUs, or following commands can be used:

     * To configure passwordless of Coral PDU: ::